croaky/blog/articles/postgres-debug-slow-queries.md

-# Debug Slow Postgres Queries
+# Debug slow Postgres queries

 Write SQL in Vim, [format](format-sql-in-vim), and [run](run-sql-from-vim) until the query is correct.